Hurricanes And Climate Change -- An Explainer

 First: let’s go over what’s going on with Dorian, the most recent hurricane to form in the Atlantic Ocean.

 As of the morning of Friday, September 6, Dorian seems to be widening and weakening along the coast of North Carolina.
-But before Dorian made its way up the east coast of the U.S., it first made landfall in the Abaco Islands — an outcropping of smaller islands in the Bahamas populated by fishermen and Haitian immigrants, as a category five storm early on Monday, September 2.
+But before Dorian made its way up the east coast of the U.S., it first made landfall in the Abaco Islands — an outcropping of smaller islands in the Bahamas populated by fishermen and Haitian immigrants — as a category five storm early on Monday, September 2.
 It then stalled out over Grand Bahama, the popular tourist island, for an entire day, pummeling the island with “sustained winds as high as 180 miles per hour.”

 Of the damage to the Abacos, Lia Head-Rigby, who runs the hurricane relief group HeadKnowles, told the Associated Press, “It’s total devastation.
 It’s decimated.
 Apocalyptic.”
 The death toll in the Bahamas is at least 30, but expected to rise in the coming days and weeks as rescue efforts get underway.